The time a child spends with the parent who doesn’t have custody. Also known as contact.

-Instructing ICBC to issue a new licence to the payor or to cancel his or her current licence.
+Instructing ICBC to refuse to issue a new licence to the payor or to cancel his or her current licence.

 Enforcement Against Corporations

 Applying to court to hold the payor’s corporation responsible for paying the maintenance and arrears, where a payor owns all or part of a corporation.